Keep your family cool and safe in the summer heat

 During times of peak heat and humidity, intense exercise and activity should be limited to 15 minutes to avoid heat stress.
 If you are beginning a strenuous exercise program or traveling to a warmer climate, limit exercise and slowly work up your pace over a period of 10 to 14 days to get acclimated to the heat.

-Read more about heat exhaustion and heat stroke.
+Read more about heat exhaustion and heatstroke.

 Maintain water intake to ensure hydration before and during prolonged physical activity.
 Even if they are not feeling thirsty, every 20 minutes:

 Wear lightweight clothing and only one layer of absorbent materials, promptly changing sweaty shirts in favor of dry clothing.
-Periods of activity in the heat should be shortened and include more frequent water breaks than other times of year.
+Periods of activity in the heat should be shorter and include more frequent water breaks than other times of year.

 Learn more

-Posted In Children's, Health Information, Healthy Living
+Posted In Children's, Family Medicine, Health Information, Healthy Living